How to participate in a research study

 Participating in a research study is a fantastic way to help future patients and gain access to potential new treatments, but it’s important to make sure you find a trial that’s the right fit for you.
 If you’re curious about how to find clinical trials, read on to learn more.

-1. Use a clinical trial search tool to find a clinical trial in your area or online.
+Use a clinical trial search tool

-2. Talk about the study with your doctor.
+Discuss the study with your doctor(s)

-4. Learn about signing an informed consent form.
+Learn about informed consent

 If it’s determined that you qualify for a study you want to participate in, you’ll be asked to sign an informed consent form before completing enrollment.
 This will detail the trial’s purpose, projected duration, general schedule, participant expectations, risks, and benefits.
 If you have questions about this process, the research team will help to walk you through it — and even after you sign the form, you can still exit the study at any time.

 Ready to start searching for a clinical trial?
 Click the “Match me” button below to see a list of current opportunities.